EnduranceCode/endurancetrio-community/README.md

   works out of the box.
 - `FrontendAssetsWatch` is a separate npm run config for continuous frontend rebuilds — run it in a second IntelliJ tab alongside `EnduranceTrioApplication` when editing SCSS or JS.
+- Icons use a CSS mask system with SVGs embedded as data URIs.
+Source SVGs and config live in the webpack directory (`icons.config.json`, `src/icons/`).
+Prebuild hooks regenerate icon CSS automatically.

 > See the [full Development Guide](./docs/development.md) for comprehensive instructions.